 We are looking to collaborate with volunteers to inspire children to use their imaginations.
 We are not looking for professional teachers.
 Instead, we are looking for actors, scientists, visual artists, musicians, creators and designers in many fields to introduce their disciplines and passions to the children.
 This is how we teach English!
 While doing an art project or a science experiment that is entirely in English we engage the children in ORGANIC ENGLISH.

 We are not a traditional school.
-We use no books, have no curriculum and steel unapologetically from many different methodologies.
+We use no books, have no curriculum and steal unapologetically from many different methodologies.
 Instead, we call ourselves a THIRD SPACE (Wikipedia) where inspired souls from around the world bring their personal passions to share with the children of Hanoi.

 ALL ABOUT US